nlef/moonraker-telegram-bot/docs/content/camera-modes.md

 # Camera modes in v2.0

 With v2.0 the camera handling has received a significant rework.
-This document is a intended to help choose the right type of camera handling.
+This document is intended to help choose the right type of camera handling.
 Principally the development will move towards mjpeg-only, since this is what the majority is using, and supporting multiple variants is quite tiresome.
 For now, three types of cameras will exist: